What is this process for?

 - if it would be contrary to public interest to disclose the information

-- if dealing with the application would require a substantial and unreasonable workload.
+- if dealing with the application would require a substantial and unreasonable diversion of QUT's resources.

 If we refuse your request, we’ll give you the specific reasons for that decision in writing and let you know about your rights to appeal the decision.